Earth and near-space system and environmental change

 Solar system astronomy

 Solar system research explores the properties of dust around planets and the evolution of planetary rings.
 An outstanding puzzle of rings is their fine structure, which is studied both with analytical and N-body tools.
-A large number of dust particles is found around the giant planets.
+Large amounts of dust particles are found around the giant planets.
 The grains reveal the precise composition of the surfaces of the moons they originate from, and in some cases even their subsurface composition.
 The research addresses key questions of the Cosmic Vision, the current (2015-2025) plan for science missions of the European Space Agency (ESA).
-It uses measurements with instruments onboard spacecraft, like the forthcoming ESA spacecraft JUICE to the Jupiter system, and the NASA Europa Clipper that will explore the subsurface water ocean of Jupiter's moon Europa.
-Another major interest is the risk that larger dust particles impose on future ESA missions.
-Beyond solar system, the structure of galaxies is investigated with closely related N-body methods.
+It uses measurements with instruments onboard spacecraft, like the forthcoming ESA spacecraft JUICE to the Jupiter system, and the NASA Europa Clipper that will explore the subsurface water ocean of Jupiter‘s moon Europa.
+Another major area of interest is the risk that larger dust particles pose to future ESA missions.
+Beyond our own solar system, the structure of galaxies is investigated with closely related N-body methods.